itsMeRaj69/localtonet-mc/README.md

 3. **Manage Tunnel Usage**
    Stop the tunnel when you're not using it to save resources.

-## Restarting Localtonet
+## Starting/Restarting Localtonet Again!

 Suppose your Codespaces went shutdown and you want to start/restart localtonet, to do it!
-You simply have simply to run `./localtonet` (Also check for the [My Tunnels - TCP and UDP](https://localtonet.com/tunnel/tcpudp ) page to start the tunnel or to stop it.
+You simply have simply to run `./localtonet`.
+(Also check for the [My Tunnels - TCP and UDP](https://localtonet.com/tunnel/tcpudp ) page to start the tunnel or to stop it)

 ## FAQ